pedbrgs/UCI-Dataset-Crawler/README.md

 ## :book: About

-This project uses a modular, two-step process to scrape the UCI Machine Learning Repository, collect detailed metadata, and then download all available files for local repository.
+This project uses a modular, two-step process to scrape the UCI Machine Learning Repository, collect detailed metadata, and then download all available files for a local repository.

 ## :gear: Installation